 Before you think of your financial future, you have to fully understand your current financial situation.
 Start by looking at every single expenditure you’ve had in the last month.
 An easy way to do this is by going through all of your debit and credit card statements.

 You can categorize your purchases to get a better idea of how you’re spending money: groceries, restaurants, gas, minimum credit card payments, etc. Hopefully, you’re not surprised by what you see.
 However, chances are, you might be taken aback by how quickly you spend money without even realizing it.

 When you’re taking your financial inventory, it’s also a good time to look at the debt you owe.
 Ask yourself how well you’re handling your monthly obligations.

 2. Continue Making Your Payments on Time

-If you’re only paying the minimum each month, figure out how long it will take you to pay it off entirely and how much extra you’ll pay in interest over time.
+If you’re only paying the minimum each month, calculate how long it will take to pay it off entirely and how much interest you’ll pay.

 Most fixed-rate mortgages and federal student loans have low interest rates.
 So if you have other high-interest debt payments, be sure to prioritize those first.
 Depending on your interest payments and overall financial picture, it may be wise to include aggressively paying off your debt in your new financial plan.

 Now that you know how you spend your money each month, it’s time to adjust your attitude towards money.
 Maybe you already only spend money on the bare essentials.
 However, most people have at least a few frivolous habits if they live paycheck to paycheck.

 Identify your weak spots and figure out how you can plan ahead to avoid them.
 For instance, if you frequently find yourself too busy to cook dinner during the workweek, spend an afternoon off cooking low-cost freezer meals.

 Often the best places to save money aren’t on big-ticket items, but on small, recurring expenditures that add up over time.
 Figure out your vices and then create a plan to eliminate the temptation.